Skip to content

 Software wallet

-There are several different types of software wallets, however, one unique characteristic that software wallets all have in common is that they’re connected to the internet, which makes them hot wallets.
+There are several types of software wallets, however, one unique characteristic that software wallets all have in common is that they’re connected to the internet, making them hot wallets.
 Below is a list of the most common types of software wallets.

 Web wallets

 Web wallets are used to access different blockchains through a browser (i.e. Google Chrome).
 They can be hosted or non-hosted.
 Non-hosted web wallets are considered more secure as the private key and funds are always in your control.
-Some examples of web wallets include MetaMask and Trust Wallet.
+Some examples include MetaMask and Trust Wallet.

 Desktop wallets

-This is software you can download to the computer that gives you full control over your keys and funds.
+Desktop wallets are software applications you can download onto your computer, giving you full control over your keys and funds.

 Mobile wallets

-Mobile wallets are similar to desktop wallets but they’re designed specifically for mobile apps.
+Mobile wallets are similar to desktop wallets, but are designed specifically for smartphones.
 Users can conveniently send and receive crypto through the use of QR codes.

 Hardware wallet

 A hardware wallet is a device where you can store your keys offline.
 This type of cold wallet is completely separate from your computer or smartphone, and most importantly, separate from the internet.
 Hardware wallets typically look like a USB, however, they are actually just a very small computer with a tiny screen, a few buttons, and their only function is to store your keys and sign transactions.
-When there is a transaction you want to send, all you need to do is connect it to your computer and download software also known as a ‘bridge.’
+When you want to send or receive crypto, all you need to do is connect the wallet to your computer and download its native software — known as a ‘bridge.’
 This will allow you to begin preparing your transaction.
-Once the hardware wallet receives the transaction it signs it on the wallet and sends it back to the computer.
+Once the hardware wallet receives the transaction, it signs it on the wallet and sends the data back to the computer.

 Paper wallets

-Another popular cold storage wallet option is paper wallets.
-They are exactly as they sound, a piece of paper that has your public and private keys on it.
+Another cold storage wallet option is paper wallets.
+These are exactly as they sound — a piece of paper that has your public and private keys on it.
 This could include QR codes, written addresses, or seed phrases.
-The downside of a paper wallet is that it can easily be destroyed, and it is hard to send and receive from, but always a great backup.
+The downside of a paper wallet is that it can easily be destroyed, and it is hard to send and receive from.
+This form of crypto storage has faded in popularity over time, but can still be used as a solid backup option to other, more popular methods.
+It should almost never be your primary wallet, however.

 Important To Remember

-Bitcoin and Ethereum, unlike fiat money, have no physical manifestation (which is the same for most other types of cryptocurrency).
+Bitcoin and Ethereum, unlike fiat money, have no physical manifestation (which is the same for most other cryptocurrencies).
 Paper wallets vary from ‘hot’ wallets in that they are not connected to the internet.
 They do not, however, store real Bitcoins or crypto.
 A paper wallet is simply a piece of paper that holds the keys or QR codes for facilitating cryptocurrency transactions.

 What type of wallet is right for you?

 The most common way to store crypto is to have both a cold wallet and a hot wallet.
-You can then use both of them for their best features.
-If you have large sums of crypto or digital assets that you are intending to hold long-term (HODL), put them on your cold storage/hardware wallet and keep that in a secure place.
+You can then take advantage of the benefits of each.
+If you have large sums of crypto or digital assets you are intending to hold long-term (HODL), put them on your cold storage/hardware wallet and keep that in a secure place.
 Some people keep them in a secure location like a safety deposit box.
-Then you can use your hot wallet for all your trading activity when you want to buy, sell, or send your Bitcoin or other digital assets.
+Then, you can use your hot wallet for all your trading activity when you want to buy, sell, or send your Bitcoin or other digital assets.
+This type of secure, long-term storage strategy could be favoured by those using a Self-Managed Super Fund, for example.

 Summary

 It is important to keep your crypto in a safe and secure place.
-Crypto wallets are used by new and experienced traders alike for storing digital assets.
+Crypto wallets are necessary for investors and traders to store and manage their cryptocurrency portfolios.
 This article has explored the different types of crypto wallets and explained the benefits of each.
 To learn more about any of the specific terms used in this article, check out some of the other great pieces on the Swyftx Learn platform!

 Disclaimer: The information on Swyftx Learn is for general educational purposes only and should not be taken as investment advice, personal recommendation, or an offer of, or solicitation to, buy or sell any assets.
 It has been prepared without regard to any particular investment objectives or financial situation and does not purport to cover any legal or regulatory requirements.
 Customers are encouraged to do their own independent research and seek professional advice.
 Swyftx makes no representation and assumes no liability as to the accuracy or completeness of the content.
 Any references to past performance are not, and should not be taken as a reliable indicator of future results.
 Make sure you understand the risks involved in trading before committing any capital.
 Never risk more than you are prepared to lose.
 Consider our Terms of Use and Risk Disclosure Statement for more details.